aaa123git/cotk/docs/meta/meta_quickstart.md

 ## Quick Start

-Let's skim through the whole package to find what you want.
+Let us skim through the whole package to find what you want.

 ### Dataloader

-Load common used dataset and do preprocessing:
+Load common used dataset and preprocess for you:

-* Download online resources or import from local path
+* Download online resources or import from local
 * Split training set, development set and test set
 * Construct vocabulary list